-But Kenya is full of strange, unusual, and beautiful creatures outside that illustrious group.
-So grab a backpack, 100 SPF sunscreen, and the best binoculars you can find to see these 15 unusual animals on safari in Kenya.
+But Kenya is full of other strange, unusual, and beautiful creatures outside this illustrious group.
+So grab your backpack and the best binoculars you can find to see these 15 unusual animals in Kenya on safari.

 Did you know there is more than one kind of giraffe in Kenya?